Before You Commit · Reading the term sheet

 The number is what you wanted.
 The deck calls it a partnership.
 The legalese is one paragraph longer than last round.
 You can sign in 48 hours.
 You can also lose three percentage points of your exit value to language you have not understood yet.

-This page is for the founder who has a term sheet on the desk and is reading the lines that look standard.
+This page is for the owner who has a term sheet on the desk and is reading the lines that look standard.

 Short answer